charliterri/servernuker/README.md

 *snorts archie's hair dye* uwu uwu

+you need to go to cmd and type py -m pip install -U discord.py if that doesn't work then try python -m pip install -U discord.py

+**you need python version 3.6.5/3.6.7 or it will not work** (for the cmd you need python 3.6.5 before you do it, and you can't have 3.7 or it won't work)

-you need to go to cmd and type py -m pip install -U discord.py then you need to invite either https://discordapp.com/api/oauth2/authorize?client_id=547859492864262165&permissions=2146958839&scope=bot or https://discordapp.com/api/oauth2/authorize?client_id=547891656331100162&permissions=2146958839&scope=bot at the bottom you'll see bot.run
+then you need to invite either https://discordapp.com/api/oauth2/authorize?client_id=547859492864262165&permissions=2146958839&scope=bot or https://discordapp.com/api/oauth2/authorize?client_id=547891656331100162&permissions=2146958839&scope=bot at the bottom you'll see bot.run